-- — A health care provider with obstetric surgery privileges is available and willing to intervene during the surgical
+- A health care provider with obstetric surgery privileges is available.

-- — When possible, the woman has given informed consent to emergency cesarean delivery.
+- When possible, the woman has provided informed consent that allows for emergency cesarean delivery for fetal indications.

 In select circumstances, intraoperative fetal monitoring may be considered for previable fetuses to facilitate positioning or oxygenation interventions.